iprapas/iprapas.github.io/content/posts/lwda2021-article.md

 +++
 date = "2021-08-30"
 draft = false
-title = "Research Article: Continuous Traning and Deployment of Deep Learning models" tags = ["publication", "research", "deep learning"] categories = ["Data Science", "Data Engineering", "Model Deployment", "Deep Learning"] toc = true
+title = "Fresh publication: Continuous Deployment of Deep Learning models" tags = ["publication", "research", "deep learning"] categories = ["Data Science", "Data Engineering", "Model Deployment", "Deep Learning"] toc = true
 +++

-Check my research article presentation at LWDA 2021 - Wednesday, Sep 1st 14:00-14:20 CET.
-It is free to attend, just [here](https://mcml.ai/lwda2021/attending).
+Check my research article presentation on "Continuous Training and Deployment of Deep Learning models" at LWDA 2021 - Wednesday, Sep 1st 14:00-14:20 CET.
+It is free to attend, you only need to register [here](https://mcml.ai/lwda2021/attending).

 This article is based on the thesis I did for the completion of my studies in the Big Data Management and Analytics (BDMA) Erasmus Mundus MSc.